toebeann/Tobey.Subnautica.ConfigHandler/README.md

 # Tobey's Subnautica Config Handler

-A BepInEx patcher for Subnautica and Subnautica: Below Zero to automatically handle common BepInEx configuration entries - particularly useful when using BepInEx with QModManager.
+A BepInEx patcher for Subnautica and Subnautica: Below Zero to automatically handle configuration of important BepInEx config entries, setting them as needed depending on the user's Steam beta branch.

 Includes a BepInEx plugin for in-game configuration with [Configuration Manager](https://github.com/toebeann/BepInEx.ConfigurationManager.Subnautica) (requires enabling "Advanced settings").